 I like to mix in a bit of grated pecorino cheese to enrich the soup before serving.
 Serve topped with you choice of additional grated cheese, freshly ground pepper and/or un filo d’olio.

-NOTES: There are nearly endless variations to this dish, beginning with the proportions.
+There are nearly endless variations for pasta e fagioli, beginning with the proportions.
 You can add more or less of each ingredient according to you taste, which is why measurements for this thing are almost senseless, except as a starting point.
 If you prefer a vegetarian dish, you can omit the pancetta, which I often do.
 And if you wish to ‘veganize’ it, don’t use cheese either.
 Or you can use crumbed sausage meat instead of the pancetta, if you want some meat flavor but can’t find pancetta.
 Salt pork also works well, as does something called ‘country ham’.
 Regular cooked ham, however, does not give you the right flavor for this dish, IMHO.
 You can make the soup even meatier by using broth, but I find that with all the other flavors going on, water is not only acceptable but preferable.
 If you’ve made the beans yourself, do use the cooking water from the beans, which have wonderful flavor.

 You can also use other kinds of beans.
 In fact, just about any legume could do, although most typical would be a bean like pinto or cranberry beans.
 Chickpeas are wonderful in this dish, in which case you will have made a pasta e ceci.
 In our family pasta and lentils are typically made a different way, as a pasta asciutta rather than a soup, but you might want to try it made this way and see what it’s like.
 By the way, canned beans are perfectly acceptable, but do remember to drain and wash them well.
 The canning liquid would otherwise give the dish an ‘off’, artificial taste.
 One legume that I would not try this way are peas; their flavor is too delicate to stand up to such a robust, rustic treatment.
 Try instead this delicate pasta e piselli dish with just onions, parsley and broth.